-- crosshairs marking the position of the pointer. - 2.
+- Select the Cross Section/Elevation tool.
+The pointer changes to a the with crosshairs marking the position of the pointer. - 2.
 Click and drag a line in plan view. - A Camera symbol displays where you click, along with a Cross Section Line indicating the plane of the camera's cross section cut line.

-- 3. Drag in the direction of the Line of Sight to draw a camera arrow. - Always drag the camera arrow perpendicular to the wall to be viewed. - 4.
-When you release the mouse button, the view generates in a new window. - If the view is a Backclipped Cross Section, a second Cross Section Line at the
+- Drag in the direction of the Line of Sight to draw a camera arrow. - Always drag the camera arrow perpendicular to the wall to be viewed. - 4.
+When you release the mouse button, the view generates in a new window. - If the view is a Backclipped Cross Section, a second Cross Section Line at the end of the Line of Sight indicates the furthest extent of the backclip.